Home › Bulk QR Generator › QR Codes for Restaurants

 What size should restaurant QR codes be?

 At minimum 2.5–3 cm square for seated table scanning at arm's length.
 For counter signs and entrance displays, 8–10 cm is comfortable.
-Always test before printing a full run.
+Always test scan before printing a full run.

 Should restaurant QR codes be laminated?